-Amongst the families Miss Daly is representing are victims who were not part of the original police investigation and court case, and she says an inquiry could give more the confidence to come forward.
+Amongst the families Hudgell Solicitors are representing, are victims who were not part of the original police investigation and court case, and she says an inquiry could give more the confidence to come forward.

 “It has been a big decision for all of the families who have made complaints to do so.
 For some there has been a feeling of wanting to put it all in the past and shut what has happened out of their lives.

 “However, the families of the children we are representing feel the hospital should be held accountable for these grotesque sexual assaults, which were carried out at a time when he was required to provide clinical care for their children.”